Solution for a mind WITHOUT ideas

 Collaborative projects (e.g., research topics).

-Case resolution (e.g., class debates).
+Case studies (e.g., class debates).

-Advertising and marketing:
+Advertising and Marketing:

 Campaign creation (e.g., slogans, commercials).

-Social innovation:
+Social Innovation:

 Ideas for community projects (e.g., recycling).